AbiXData/Sakila-Database-SQL-Project/insights.md

 - **Revenue is Concentrated in Key Categories.** “Family” and “Action” films generate the most revenue, showing that genre preferences strongly influence business outcomes.
 Marketing and stocking decisions should reflect these trends.

-- **Monthly Rental Trends Highlight Seasonality.** Rentals peak during specific months — likely corresponding to holidays or seasonal events.
+- **Monthly Rental Trends Highlight Seasonality.** Rentals peak during specific months, likely corresponding to holidays or seasonal events.
 This knowledge can inform **staffing, inventory planning, and marketing campaigns** to capitalize on high-demand periods.

 - **Store Performance is Uneven.** Some stores outperform others in revenue and rental volume.
 Understanding **regional performance differences** can help allocate resources, staff, and marketing budgets effectively.